The CT10 NNLO Global Analysis of QCD: Heavy-flavor scheme in the CT10NNLO fit

 As a result, the structure of the S-ACOT-$\chi$ cross sections is readily reproducible; the universality of the PDFs follows from the Collins proof of QCD factorization \cite{Guzzi:2011ew}.
 The $Q$ dependence of the QCD coupling and PDFs is found by numerical QCD evolution that assumes one shared $N_{f}$ value in each $Q$ range; QCD quantities for $N_{f}$ and $N_{f}+1$ active flavors are related at the switching energy scales through the matching conditions.
 The NNLO radiative contributions are assembled straightforwardly from the matrix elements in the massive FFN \cite{Laenen:1992zk,Riemersma:1994hv,Buza:1995ie} and zero-mass VFN schemes \cite{SanchezGuillen:1990iq,vanNeerven:1991nn,Zijlstra:1991qc,Zijlstra:1992qd}, as well as from the mass-dependent operator matrix elements for the heavy-quark PDFs \cite{Buza:1996wv}.

-The S-ACOT-$\chi$ scheme reduces to the FFN scheme at the heavy-quark threshold $Q^{2}\approx m_{h}^{2}$ and to the zero-mass $\overline{MS}$ scheme at $Q^{2}\gg m_{h}^{2}$, without additional renormalization.
+The S-ACOT-$\chi$ scheme reduces to the FFN scheme at the heavy-quark threshold $Q^{2}\approx m_{h}^{2}$ and to the zero-mass $\overline{\rm MS}$ scheme at $Q^{2}\gg m_{h}^{2}$, without additional renormalization.
 The matching of the GM-VFN cross sections to the FFN cross sections near the mass threshold is generally not automatic.
 To realize it, the TR$'$ and FONLL scheme introduce additional elements (constraints on the $Q$ dependence of the heavy-quark DIS contributions in the TR$'$ scheme and the {}``damping factor'' in the FONLL framework) that are not stipulated by the QCD factorization theorem.
 In the S-ACOT-$\chi$ scheme, threshold matching is rather a consequence of the energy conservation condition that suppresses the difference between the GM-VFN and FFN results when $Q^{2}$ approaches $m_{h}^{2}$.
 This is achieved by restricting the allowed form for the approximate coefficient functions that describe QCD scattering off an initial-state heavy quark, so that they comply with energy conservation.
 It leads to the effective rescaling ($\chi$ rescaling) of the light-cone momentum fraction in the approximate heavy-quark scattering terms \cite{Tung:2001mv,Barnett:1976ak}.

 The derivation of mass-dependent contributions from the QCD factorization theorem, which is shown to be compatible with the rescaled terms, leads to more confident constraints on the PDFs.
-Our fitting code implements these NNLO Wilson coefficient functions in the S-ACOT-$\chi$ scheme together with the HOPPET program for the evolution of $\alpha_{s}$ and PDFs \cite{Salam:2008qg}, in which the switching points between the active flavors can be expressed either in terms of the $\overline{MS}$ masses or pole masses.\footnote{The authors want to thank Gavin Salam for his help with the setup of this code.} The fitting program can read either the pole masses or $\overline{MS}$ masses as an input.
-If the $\overline{MS}$ masses are selected as the input, they are converted into the pole masses when needed, {\it e.g.}, to evaluate those operator matrix elements $A_{ab}^{(2)}$ that are published in terms of the pole masses.
-In the CT10 NNLO fit, the pole masses $m_c=1.3$ GeV and $m_b = 4.75$ GeV have been assumed.
+Our fitting code implements these NNLO Wilson coefficient functions in the S-ACOT-$\chi$ scheme together with the HOPPET program for the evolution of $\alpha_{s}$ and PDFs \cite{Salam:2008qg}, in which the switching points between the active flavors can be expressed either in terms of the $\overline{\rm MS}$ masses or pole masses.\footnote{The authors thank Gavin Salam for his help with the setup of this code.} The fitting program can read either the pole masses or $\overline{\rm MS}$ masses as an input.